alexch/codelikethis/public/lessons/learn_to_code_with_javascript/hashes.md

 `this` is a magic word that means "this object I'm in *right now*"

-# LAB: Exercises about JS Objects
+# LAB: more about JS Objects

 * FreeCodeCamp:
   * From [Build JavaScript Objects](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/build-javascript-objects)